cliche818/football-takehome/README.md

 This is to populate the sqlite db with stats from rushing.json
 6) rails s
 7) go to http://localhost:3000/player_rushing_stats
+8) Use the searchbox to filter by player name + Yds/Td/Lng header names can be clicked to sort by asc or desc order + `Download CSV` button for downloading whatever player stats are currently displayed

 side things:
 - run `rspec` to run unit tests